Sintel

 Sintel (2010).
 14 minutes, 48 seconds.

-Sintel (code-named Project Durian during production) is a 2010 animated fantasy short film.
-It was the third Blender "open movie".
+Sintel (code-named Project Durian during production) is a 2010 animated fantasy short film and the third Blender "open movie".
 It was produced by Ton Roosendaal, chairman of the Blender Foundation, written by Esther Wouda, directed by Colin Levy, at the time an artist at Pixar and art direction by David Revoy, who is known for Pepper&Carrot, a free and open source webcomic series.
 It was made at the Blender Institute, part of the Blender Foundation.
 The plot follows the character, Sintel, who is tracking down her pet Scales, a dragon.
 Just like the other Blender "open movies," the film was made using Blender, a free and open source software application for animation, created and supported by the Blender Foundation.

 The name comes from the Dutch word sintel, which can mean 'cinder', or 'ember'.

 Overview

 Work began in May 2009.
 The film was officially released on 27 September 2010 at the Netherlands Film Festival.
 The online release was made available for download on 30 September 2010.
 The film was viewed over 1,000,000 times in a matter of weeks.
 By May 2020, it was viewed 5.2 million times on YouTube.